The Butterfly Revolution: Plot

 Winston becomes uneasy at the level of totalitarian control becoming evident in the camp's operations.
 When he voices these concerns, a boy named George Meridel denounces him as a Communist.
 At the same time, the revolution faces internal conflicts as Reilley and Runk get into a power struggle.
 Winston learns that Reilley has in his possession a gun that belonged to Mr. Warren.
 Winston gets into trouble with the SRC by refusing to recite the Pledge of Allegiance each morning.
 Don Egriss tries to escape the camp but is captured.
 Winston is placed under the control of his enemy, Bob Daly.
 When he hits Bob Daly with a wooden lance, he is jailed temporarily.
 Soon after his release Don Egriss and John Mason get into a fight.
 Mr. Warren's gun is thrown into the cell and Egriss, fearing for his life, shoots Mason in self-defense, killing him.

 Meanwhile, the girls at Low Pines have been calling for John Mason's blood due to his having raped one of the campers.
 With Mason dead, the girls threaten violence and are given Don Egriss instead.
 They lynch Egriss and leave his body to rot in the woods, where Winston buries him.

-The police invade High Pines and take several children into custody.
-The police interrogate Winston about his activities on the SRC and ask if he really read Communist books and refused to say the Pledge, which he does not deny.
+The local sheriff's department invade High Pines and take several children into custody.
+The sheriff/deputies interrogate Winston about his activities on the SRC and ask if he really read Communist books and refused to say the Pledge, which he does not deny.
 Winston is released to his parents.
 It is revealed that Reilley and some of his cohorts killed Mr. Warren and hid his body in a cave.
 Winston, who feels he has lost his innocence, is comforted by his uncle.